 The Company and certain domestic consolidated subsidiaries apply a point system for their retirement benefit plans.
-The benefit amount is calculated based on the accumulated number of points granted, which are determined by the years of service and other factors.
+The benefit amount is calculated based on the accumulated number of points granted, which are determined by job grade.
 The defined benefit plan is exposed to actuarial risks - such as discount rate and other assumptions - and investment risk relating to financial instruments.
 In addition, in the event that the fund is unable to generate sufficient investment income corresponding to the retirement benefit obligation, additional contribution may be required.